NorthArrowResearch/GIS-Scripts/crosssections/docs/cross_section_metrics.md

 ## Width to Max Depth Ratio (`W2MxDepth`)

-The ratio of the total cross section length divided by the max depth.
+The ratio of the wetted width divided by the max depth.

 `W2MxDepth = XSLength / MaxDepth`